SupriyaAdep/app-builder-docs/docs/first-party-extension/api-reference/sub-component-library.md

 <api>

 The Sub Components library is a set of components to be composed as needed by the user.
-They can be imported under the `fpe-api` module name
+They can be imported under the `customization-api` module name

 ---